lopezdp/MenuProject/README.md

 3. Users can Edit & Delete Menu Items for each Restaurant available in the catalog.
 4. Users can view Menu from Restaurant List
 5. Data Driven Application Using SQLite3
-6. Need to add JSON API Endpoints for showRestaurants & showMenu
+6. Application provides JSON API Endpoints for the following:
+	* showRestaurants: `/restaurants/JSON`
+	* showMenu: `/restaurant/restaurant_id/menu/JSON`
+	* showItem: `/restaurant/restaurant_id/menu/menu_id/JSON`
-7. Need to Style the page using Jinja templates & CSS
+8. Need to Style the page using Jinja templates & CSS

 ## License
 The content of this repository is licensed under a [**GNU General Public License v3.0**](https://choosealicense.com/licenses/gpl-3.0)